JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 )

 == 6 - Shaping the bottom of the hull
 #oasis-align([Create another sketch, this time on the flat back side of the boat.
-First create a center line using the `Line` tool by aligning with the top and bottom midpoints of the hull.
-Make this line a construction line by clicking the `Construction` tool.
+First create a center line using the #icon("line") `Line` tool by aligning with the top and bottom midpoints of the hull.
+Make this line a construction line by clicking the #icon("construction") `Construction` tool.

-Next, using the `Spline` tool, create an arc same similar to @bottom-spline.
+Next, using the  #icon("spline") `Spline` tool, create an arc same similar to @bottom-spline.
 Here, the nodes do not need to be precisely aligned, and you are encouraged to experiment with different shapes.
 ],
 warning[When making the spline, make sure the endpoints don't terminate at a corner of the hull.This is to allow for the use of "imprinting" when extruding the sketch.])

-Next, click the `Mirror` tool to mirror the spline across the centerline you created earlier.
+Next, click the #icon("mirror") `Mirror` tool to mirror the spline across the centerline you created earlier.
 Onshape will prompt you for the order in which objects should be selected.
 The final result will look like @mirror, and any future adjustments will keep both sides identical.

 #oasis-align(